revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 ## Reference

-This tutorial builds on standard concepts from:
+This analysis builds on standard concepts in randomized experiments from:

 - Matheus Facure — *Causal Inference for the Brave and True* (Chapter 2: Randomized Experiments)